TeamXanOS/XanOS/README.md

 ![Unverified Playbook](https://raw.githubusercontent.com/TeamXanOS/Discussions/main/pictures/unverified.jpg)

-Reason being because to get it verified, we'll have to pay $10 each month, and @XanderFromFortnite is to lazy too pay
+Reason being to get it verified, @XanderFromFortnite will have to pay $10 each month, and @XanderFromFortnite is to lazy 2 pay for that, so it's unverified.